getAlby/bitcoin-connect/README.md

 // Initialize Bitcoin Connect
 init({
   appName: 'My Lightning App', // your app name
+  // filters: ["nwc"],
+  // showBalance: true,
 });
 ```

-- `app-name` (React: `appName`) - Name of the app requesting access to wallet.
+- `appName` - Name of the app requesting access to wallet.
 Currently used for NWC connections (Alby and Mutiny)
-- `filters` - **EXPERIMENTAL:** Filter the type of connectors you want to show.
+- `filters` - Filter the type of connectors you want to show.
 Example: "nwc" (only show NWC connectors).
-Multiple filters can be separated by a comma e.g. `nwc,second_filter`.
+- `showBalance` - If false, do not request the connected wallet's balance

 #### Requesting a provider